-The Secondary Channel Offset subelement is present when channel switching to a channel width wider than 20 MHz; otherwise this subelement is not present.
-The format of the Secondary Channel Offset subelement is defined to be the same as the Secondary Channel Offset element (see 8.4.2.22).
-The Secondary Channel Offset subelement indicates the relative position of the primary 20 MHz and secondary 20 MHz channels after channel switching (see 10.38.1).

-The Wide Bandwidth Channel Switch subelement is present when channel switching to a channel width wider than 40 MHz; otherwise this subelement is not present.
 The format of the Wide Bandwidth Channel Switch subelement is defined to be the same as the Wide Bandwidth Channel Switch element (see 8.4.2.163).
 The Wide Bandwidth Channel Switch subelement indicates the BSS operating bandwidth after channel switching (see 10.38.1).

 10.38.1 Basic VHT BSS functionality